Ubuntovka/chemnitz-angular/README.md

 ng serve --host "0.0.0.0" --port 4200
 ```
 This will start the development server and bind it to all network interfaces, making the app accessible on your local network.
 Open your browser and navigate to `http://localhost:4200` or http://<your-local-ip>:4200.
+> Note: For access through your local network, you need to change a host in apiUrl on the line 30 in api.service.ts file.

 ## Build for Production